isabelchoma/Final_Project/README.md

 ![](README_files/figure-gfm/unnamed-chunk-19-1.png)<!-- -->

-We can see from this plot that the predictions are clustered far from the diagonal, so the model is under-fitting.
+We can see from this plot that the predictions are clustered far from the diagonal, so the model is under-fitting

 ## Conclusions